 Field: Middle Ages; Early Modern; Jewish; Advisor: Carlebach/Kosto; Year: 2014

-Tamar M. Menashe works on cultural, legal, religious, and gender history.
-Her dissertation incorporates the histories of the Holy Roman Empire, The Polish-Lithuanian Commonwealth, and the Spanish Monarchy from the time of the Black Death to the Peace of Westphalia (1348-1648).
+Tamar M. Menashe works on late medieval and early modern European legal, cultural, and religious history and Christian-Jewish relations, especially in the German lands.
 Tamar holds a BA from the Hebrew University of Jerusalem in the School of History Honors Program, History of the Jewish People, and German Studies (summa cum laude).
-She completed an MA in medieval and early modern Jewish history in the Hebrew University and the Master’s Program of the History of the Spanish Monarchy at the Complutense University of Madrid (summa cum laude).
+Prior to entering Columbia, Tamar continued her graduate studies in medieval and early modern Jewish history in the Hebrew University and the Master’s Program of the History of the Spanish Monarchy at the Complutense University of Madrid.
 She has also studied at Humboldt University of Berlin, the University of Vienna, and the Max Planck Institute for European Legal History in Frankfurt.

 Committed to studying historical and contemporary matters pertaining to law and culture, Tamar held fellowships from the Cardozo Law School (2016-2017) and from the Human Rights Honors Program at the Minerva Center for Human Rights at the Hebrew University’s Faculty of Law (2011-2012).
-During the 2017-18 academic year, she is a Leo Baeck fellow at the Studienstiftung des Deutschen Volkes and a scholar in residence at several German academic institutions.
+During the 2017-18 academic year, she is a Leo Baeck fellow at the Studienstiftung des deutschen Volkes.

 Prior to beginning her doctoral studies, Tamar interned and volunteered at Physicians for Human Rights, Israel.
-Her other scholarly interests include the history of the Mediterranean, human rights, feminist jurisprudence, and music as an agent of historical change.
-She enjoys DJing and is trained in classical Arab music.
-This year she plays the oud in Columbia’s Arab Music Ensemble.
+Her other scholarly interests include legal theory, the history of the Mediterranean, human rights, and music as an agent of historical change.

 Please see: https://columbia.academia.edu/TamarMenashe